sal063/ACI-local-mock-server/README.txt

 4. Boot ACI in RPCS3.
 Watch the listener console — every request the game makes is logged to the console and to requests.log.

-5. After the run, share / read requests.log to see what the game asked for and what it sent.
-We then iterate STUB_RESPONSES in aci_listener.py to return realistic data.

 If RPCS3 logs an SSL/cert error
 -------------------------------